1. What are adverbs?

 2. Adverbs in sentences

 An adverb can be placed in various positions in a sentence to convey different meanings or emphasis.
-However, It’s important to note that there are many variations and exceptions to adverb placement depending on the context and intended meaning of a sentence.
+However, It’s important to note that there are many variations and exceptions to adverb placement depending on the context and the intended meaning of the sentence.
 Study the examples below.

 1. She only gave me two dollars.
 Here the emphasis is on the verb give.
 In other words, the adverb "only" modifies the verb "give".
 In this sentence, the adverb "only" emphasises the limitation or restriction of what was given.
 The sentence could mean that the speaker expected: